Shared ownership Manchester

 When you buy a share of the property, you won’t need to prepare for such a large mortgage, and the deposit will be much lower than on full-property buys.

-So for a property of £300,000 you decide that you want to buy a 25% share on the property.
+So for a property of £300,000 you can afford to buy a 25% share on the property.
 All you’ll need is 5% of the share ready as a deposit.
 So 25% of £300,000 is £75,000.
 And 5% of that is £3,750.
 And that’s what you’d be paying as a minimum deposit.

 So for less than £4,000 you’ve got your foot on the first rung of the property ladder.
 Much more accessible than what you’d be paying on a full mortgage deposit.